kgururaj/GenomicsDB_wiki/GenomicsDB-utilities.md

 arrays.

 ## Creating a histogram
-Given a list of VCF/CSV files, the following command will output a histogram showing the number of variant calls per column interval across all files.
+Given a list of VCF/CSV files, the following command will output a uniform histogram showing the number of variant calls per column interval across all files.
 Such a histogram can be used to partition data in a balanced manner across TileDB array instances (possibly scattered across nodes).